QubesOS/qubes-doc/developer/building/pedos-builder.md

 You can also modify sources somehow if you wish.
 Here are some basic steps:

-1. Download qubes-builder as described above (if you want to use marmarek's branches, you should also download qubes-builder from his repo - replace 'QubesOS' with 'marmarek' in above git clone command)
+1. Download PedOS-builder as described above (if you want to use marmarek's branches, you should also download PedOS-builder from his repo - replace 'PedOS' with 'marmarek' in above git clone command)
 2. Edit builder.conf (still the same as above), some useful additions:
-    -   You can also set GIT\_PREFIX="marmarek/qubes-" to use marmarek's repo instead of "mainstream" - it contains newer (but less tested) versions
+    -   You can also set GIT\_PREFIX="marmarek/PedOS-" to use marmarek's repo instead of "mainstream" - it contains newer (but less tested) versions

 3. Download unmodified sources